Paul Haines (poet)

 Haines's best-known work is Escalator over the Hill, a collaboration with Carla Bley.

-Haines's daughter Emily Haines is a songwriter and musician with Metric, Broken Social Scene, and Emily Haines & The Soft Skeleton.
-Another daughter, Avery Haines, is a Canadian television journalist and television show host.
-His son Tim Haines, owner of Bluestreak Records in Peterborough, Ontario, Canada.
+Haines and his wife Jo Hayward had three children: Emily, Avery and Tim.
+Emily Haines is a songwriter and musician with Metric, Broken Social Scene, and Emily Haines & The Soft Skeleton.
+Avery Haines is a Canadian television journalist and television show host.
+Tim Haines is owner of Bluestreak Records in Peterborough, Ontario, Canada.